Akshat-C-Kulkarni/student-career-insights/docs/llm_config.md

 - Use templated rule-based responses
 - Use dataset-driven responses (skills, roadmap, projects)
 - Avoid dependency on LLM for critical functions

+## Rate limits & quotas (notes)
+- OpenRouter free-tier may have rate limits or hourly quotas.
+Monitor responses for HTTP 429 or 503.
+- Our backend uses simple retry + exponential backoff (2 retries).
+In production, improve with queuing or throttling.
+- Always store API keys in environment variables.
+Do NOT commit API keys or .env files.